mdkberry/cdrplus/README.md

 Designer: Mark Berry
 Coding: Canlan318 @ Freelancer.com

+INSTALLATION:

+You only need the .zip and the instruction doco that is in the CDRPlus_Software_Vrs2 folder.
+(You will also need a Windows 7 PC for CDRPlus to be installed on, and a PBX server running Asterisk.)

 SUMMARY:

 A live call logging system, updated and viewed via browser using staff names and teams to show call numbers in a live tally, as call totals per day/week/month in graphs that can be set to auto-rotate in the browser window and can therefore be displayed live on an LCD screen in the office or viewed from any network PC.